azuniga1/employee_db/README.md

 ## Data Modeling
 * Inspect the CSV files in data folder (above) and sketch out an ERD of the tables.
 I used this free tool    (http://www.quickdatabasediagrams.com)
+* You can export the Schema to  create our tables in PostgeSql/PgAdmin

 #### My ERD Sketch
 ![My ERD](EmployeeSQL/ERD.png)